cmdruid/docker-workshop/01-basic-demo/slides/03-instructions.md

-# Common Instructions
+# Dockerfile Instructions

-Here are some common instructions that you will see in a dockerfile:
+Some common instructions you will see in a dockerfile:

 ```
 FROM       : Import an existing image (local or from docker hub).